Recommendations

 Senior Film Conservator

-The 1929 release of Seven Footprints to Satan redefined the parameters of Drama storytelling, the narrative complexity found here is a rare find in the 1929 landscape.
+The 1929 release of Seven Footprints to Satan redefined the parameters of Horror storytelling, the narrative complexity found here is a rare find in the 1929 landscape.
 Prepare to discover your next favorite movie in our hand-picked collection.

 Before a planned African expedition, a man's fiancée worries that her father's guest plans to steal one of his rubies.
 The couple is kidnapped and held prisoner at a mysterious, creepy house.
 Strange things are afoot at Satan's house.